Gain the Skills You Need to be a Certified Medical Coder

 - What are the advantages of training with Career Step?

 Career Step has been providing quality healthcare education for over 20 years, and we've trained over 13,000 medical coding students since 2004.
 Our online training format allows you to study at your own pace and on a schedule that fits your busy lifestyle.
 Our Professional Medical Coding and Billing training is:

 - Employer trusted – Some of the largest and most respected healthcare employers in the nation are using Career Step's curriculum to train their employees.
-Our graduates are also often hired to work remotely immediately after graduation by IOD Incorporated.
+Some of our graduates have even been hired to work remotely right after graduation.
 Choose training employers prefer!

 - What kind of skills and experience do I need to enter the Career Step program?